 Now, it’s only fair for me to declare at this point I have a bit of history with The Scotsman here.
 Two year ago there is a fair amount of uproar over one particular Scotsman reviewer.
 I reported on the allegations factually, but when the reviewer concerned started getting abusive to the people who originally raised this, I said on Twitter this didn’t make him look good.
 He responded by blocking me.
 I promise I’m not bringing this up out of any personal vendetta, but had he been more polite I might have been kinder and let this drop sooner.

 The feedback-free dismissals that constitute so many Scotsman reviews isn’t their worst behaviour.
 Two years ago it was noticed one particular reviewer was using up his word count with catty put-downs.
 More controversially, he only did this to female comedians.
-I analysed this at the time and couldn’t conclusively prove he did that because the comedians were female, but it was still unacceptable dedicate such a large section of a reviews to petty insults.
+I analysed this at the time and couldn’t prove it was motivated because the comedians were female, but it was still unacceptable dedicate so much of his reviews to petty insults.
 (Paul Whitelaw has since ceased to review the Edinburgh Fringe claiming the Fringe is such an unpleasant environment – make of that what you will.)

 If it was just him, I might have accepted an excuse of one bad apple – The Scotsman certainly isn’t the only publication to have poorly-behaved reviewers.
 But that excuse cannot hold for their head comedy reviewer, Kate Copstick.
 She’s had various criticisms over the years, that may or may not be warranted, but last year she way overstepped the line by writing a hit-piece about four comedians who refused to give press tickets out for a preview performance.
 In a festival where virtually everybody agrees 1) performers have the right to grant or refuse press ticket requests as the choose, and 2) it’s perfectly normal to not have reviews in for preview performances, that was a massive abuse of her position.